Interwoven with memories

 We have put away a sweater that remained after my grandma.
 It hangs on a hook by the door, and when it's cold outside, we are fighting for who will grab it first :).

+PETER has a large half-litre mug at home from which he likes to drink tea, and many old things.
+INA has a memory of “Old trees in the garden and my apple tree, which was the only one.”
 JANE had a memory in the form of a tree, too.
 “Two years ago, when my last grandfather's cherry tree, which he honestly cared for during his life, had to be chopped down, I cried a lot.”
+KATE has so much more:

 “For me, a very specific workshop of my grandfather - called “small kitchen” – he liked to carve from wood, he made the best rakes, pieces of furniture (carved shelves, tables, stools), wooden nativity scenes….
 There were some tools everywhere, pieces of wood - such a specific world.
 I didn't appreciate it then, but he was a very skilful man.”